Akkodis/mec-platform/README.md

 The deployment of the 5GMETA MEC Platfrom will :

 - Install [ETSI Open Source MANO (OSM)](https://osm.etsi.org/) on a Ubuntu Server as described here: https://osm.etsi.org/docs/user-guide/latest/01-quickstart.html#installing-osm
-- Install the  baseline/default building blocks of the 5GMETA MEC platform defined in [D2.3 (Definition of 5GMETA architecture)](https://5gmeta-project.eu/wp-content/uploads/2024/05/D2.3.pdf).
+- Install the  baseline/default building blocks of the 5GMETA MEC platform
 - Register of the MEC platform in the 5GMETA Cloud platform.

 The following is done manually: